Schumer: Too many Americans are ‘leaping toward a virulent antisemitism’

 Schumer’s warning comes amid an increase in hate crimes against Jewish Americans.

 In the two weeks after the attack on Oct.
-7, the Anti-Defamation League recorded a 388-percent increase in antisemitic incidents from the same time period the previous year.
+7, the Anti-Defamation League recorded a 388 percent increase in antisemitic incidents from the same period the previous year.

 In Schumer’s home state, New York City saw a 214-percent spike in reported hate crimes against Jews last month compared to October 2022, according to the city’s crime statistics.